 With COVID-19 and influenza, standard health safety precautions are necessary to prevent the spread.
 These include hand hygiene, social distancing, masking or covering your nose and mouth when you cough or sneeze, and staying home when you feel sick.

-“Influenza vaccination is especially important this season because we can prevent many hospitalizations from influenza during a time when hospitals may be overwhelmed with COVID-19 cases,” said Dr. Edward Belongia, an infectious disease epidemiologist at Marshfield Clinic Research Institute.
+“Influenza vaccination, in addition to a COVID-19 vaccine, is especially important this season because we can prevent many hospitalizations from influenza and COVID-19 cases,” said Dr. Edward Belongia, an infectious disease epidemiologist at Marshfield Clinic Research Institute.

 The flu vaccine will reduce your risk of developing influenza by about 50%, and Belongia said this year, the vaccine will have three new strains.